mimic-sussex/sema/assets/tutorial/03-machine-learning/06-ml-libraries/index.md

 # External Libraries in the Machine Learning Window

-Sema comes pre-loaded with some Javascript libaries for machine learning
+Sema comes pre-loaded with some JavaScript libaries for machine learning

 Tensorflow.js is great for our purposes here.
 It's a really flexible library, and it can use you GPU for really fast processing.
 All tfjs functions are prefixed with 'tf'